astersnake/faker-chile/README.md

 # Chile Localized Providers for Faker

-The provider includes a wide variety of data sets, including Chilean regions, provinces, and municipalities, as well as popular Chilean names, addresses, and phone numbers.
+The provider includes a wide variety of data sets for fzaninotto/Faker, including Chilean regions, provinces, and municipalities, as well as popular Chilean names, addresses, and phone numbers.

 ## Installation